software-mansion/live-compositor/docs/pages/typescript/components/Rescaler.md

 - `rotation` - Rotation of a component in degrees.
 If this field is defined, this element will be absolutely positioned, instead of being laid out by its parent.
 - `transition` - Defines how this component will behave during a scene update.
-This will only have an effect if the previous scene already contained a View component with the same id.
+This will only have an effect if the previous scene already contained a `Rescaler` component with the same id.

 ## Transition
 ```typescript